Best Wireless Mice in India (2026)

 Logitech Signature M650

 The Logitech Signature M650 bridges the gap between budget mice and the MX series.
 SmartWheel scrolling automatically switches between line-by-line and free-spin modes — a feature usually reserved for ₹5,000+ mice.
 SilentTouch clicks are nearly inaudible.
-The ergonomic contoured shape is noticeably more comfortable than flat budget mice for extended use.
+The ergonomic contoured shape with soft thumb area and rubber side grips is noticeably more comfortable than flat budget mice for extended use.
 Dual connectivity (Bluetooth + Logi Bolt dongle) covers all devices.
 24-month battery on a single AA.
-Logi Options+ software adds per-app button customisation.
-At ₹2,349, it's the cheapest mouse with SmartWheel and Logi Options+ — premium features at a fraction of MX pricing.
+At ₹2,590 (up 10% from ₹2,349), it remains the best mouse under ₹3,000.
+Strong 4.4/5 rating across 2,401 reviews.

 Pros